• About Us

 This Week's Topic

-• The social teachings of the Catholic Church might be summarized in the following points:
+• The teachings of the Catholic Church on morality and conscience might be summarized in the following points:

 Additional Resources

-• Bob O'Gorman's chapter on Catholic Social Teaching in The Idiot's Guide to Catholicism offers a good introduction
+description Bob O'Gorman's chapter on the teachings of the church in The Idiot's Guide to Catholicism offers a solid introduction to Catholic moral teachings (PDF)

 Meditation